WellMate Fiberglass Water Tanks

 - To check the pressure in the air cell, the power supply to the well pump must be turned off and the water must be drained from the pressure tank..
 With the pump turned off and the water drained from the pressure tank a standard tire gauge can be used on the valve stem at the top of the tank.
 The pressure in the air cell should be 4 psi lower than the pump cut-in pressure.

-- What are the operating parameters of the WellMate pressure tanks?
+- What are the operating parameters of the Wellmate pressure tanks?

-- The maximum external temp. is 120 deg.
+- The maximum external temperature is 120 deg.
 F. the maximum internal temp. is 100 deg.
 F. the minimum operating temp. is 40 deg.
 F. The maximum allowable vacuum is 5 inches of mercury.
 Operating pressure varies with the size and application.

-- Can the air cell be replaced in the WellMate pressure tank?
+- Can the air cell be replaced in the Wellmate pressure tank?

 - The air cell can be replaced, but the pressure tank must be removed from the system and disassembled.
 Instructions will come with new air cell……but….we find replacing the air cell expensive and labor intensive, therefore we do no sell replacement air cells.